 Every church has a collective story.
-And as a leader, you need to pay attention to what story is being told.
+As a leader, you need to pay attention to what story is being told.

 I’m not talking about the good old, unchanging story of Jesus’ love, sacrifice and ultimate work of salvation.
-This story will never change.
+That story will never change.

-But, I’m talking about the narrative your church lives in – what you believe to be true about your congregation; the story you tell and rehearse together.
-If it’s not supporting and helping you to flourish, it’s hurting you.
-And it can be turned around… God says, “Look, I am doing a new thing!”
+I’m talking about the narrative your church lives in – what you believe to be true about your congregation: the story you tell and rehearse together.
+If it’s not supporting and helping your church to flourish, it’s hurting you.
+And it can be turned around.
+God says, “Look, I am doing a new thing!”

 Generally speaking, what is the collective narrative for your church?

-The list could be as long as you can imagine: “We’re in a bad location”, “We are too far out of the city”, “We’re too far into the city”, “Times have changed”, “No one in our church will do anything”, “We’re stuck in the past”, “We don’t like change”, etc.
+The list could be as long as you can imagine: “We’re in a bad location.”
+“We are too far out of the city.”
+“We’re too far into the city.”
+“Times have changed.”
+“No one in our church will do anything.”
+“We’re stuck in the past.”
+“We don’t like change.”
+The list goes on.

-Words really do shape us and as we talk and discuss, if we’re not careful, we will be shaped by the negative stories we tell ourselves.
-The problems become the focal point.
-We need to begin to tell a different narrative.
+Words really do shape us and as we talk and discuss.
+If we’re not careful, we will be shaped by the negative stories we tell ourselves.
+When the problems become the focal point, we need to begin telling a different narrative.

-One of the keys to sharing a vision is to use stories, words and language to unify people around the rally cry.
-It helps remind people that we are moving forward together.
-These vision aiding words and phrases help move an entire church together toward the goals and dreams for their ministry in the community and region.
+One key to sharing a vision is to use stories, words, and language to unify people around the rally cry.
+That helps remind people that we are moving forward together.
+Vision-aiding words and phrases help move an entire church together toward the goals and dreams for their ministry in the community and region.

-I recently heard a story from Micheal Hyatt about a young man who came from a poor family, lived on a farm in the country but longed for a better life in the city.
-One day, after talking with someone else, he gained a new perspective.
-Their take on his life was that he was lucky to live on a big farm in the country, with lots of land to roam.
-He was surrounded by family all the time, with good food, fresh air and lots of fun things to do.
-He began to think of his circumstance in a new way and he became more fulfilled.
+I once heard a story from Michael Hyatt about a young man who came from a poor family, lived on a farm in the country, and longed for a better life in the city.
+One conversation gave him a new perspective.
+The person he talked with thought the young man was lucky to live on a big farm in the country with lots of land to roam; surrounded by family all the time; with good food, fresh air, and lots of fun things to do.
+As the young man began to think of his circumstance in a new way, he became more fulfilled.
 Everything changed for him.

-During a recent conversation, I got a different perspective on my own life.
-I have spent 100% of every summer since the age of 18 serving in ministry at camps, mission trips and other ministry events.
-I have always enjoyed it, but there are times when it gets tiring and tough.
-After more than twenty years of living out this calling and ministry, it’s how I live life, follow Christ, support my family and pay bills.
+A few years back, I got a different perspective on my own life.
+I have spent 100% of every summer since the age of 18 serving in ministry at camps, mission trips, and other ministry events.
+After more than twenty years of living out this calling and ministry, it’s how I live life, follow Christ, support my family, and pay bills.
 I’m pretty planted in it.
-But during this short little conversation, the other person made the comment that I was “so lucky to have arranged my life to be free to do whatever I wanted during the summers.”
+As much as I’ve always enjoyed it, summer ministry can get tiring and tough.
+But during a short little conversation, the other person made the comment that I was “so lucky to have arranged my life to be free to do whatever I wanted during the summers.”

 A light came on.
 It was a resurgence of fresh energy from a new perspective.
-I don’t have to do this, I get to.
+I don’t have to do this, I get to do this.
 I have been blessed with flexibility in ministry roles to be able to invest the summer in full time ministry to students and leaders.

 In both of these examples, the circumstances didn’t change, but attitudes did.
 A different story was told and it was powerful.

 What about your church?
 What story do you tell yourself and your people?
-Here are some thoughts for you if you are a leader and/or have influence there:
+Here are some thoughts for you if you are a leader or influencer:

 Pinpoint the story you are telling yourself as a church.

-- What are people in your congregation saying about your church?
+- What are people in your congregation saying about our church?

 - What is the impression of our church in the community?

-Rewrite the story and began to tell that one to people.
+Rewrite the story and began telling it to others.